Appui à la Recherche et au Développement Agricole (AREA)

 Strengthening Haitian institutions through agricultural research and extension

-Feed the Future Haiti Appui à la Recherche et au Développement Agricole project (AREA) also refered to as Support to Agricultural Research and Development Program (SARD) is based on a strategic framework to enhance and expand Haiti's existing pproaches to address food insecurity and undernutrition by strengthening and supporting the country's public and private agricultural institutions.
+Feed the Future Haiti Appui à la Recherche et au Développement Agricole project (AREA), also referred to as Support to Agricultural Research and Development (SARD), was launched in May 2015 to enhance and expand Haiti's efforts to address food insecurity and undernutrition by strengthening and supporting the country's public and private agricultural institutions.

 UF/IFAS Global is joined by the University of Illinois at Urbana–Champaign and Louisiana State University on the project.

 Build the capacity of Haitian institutions to increase the availability of improved production technologies to farmers and the private sector through effective extension and development of an agricultural innovation system.